-Once the proposed new pit design is implemented, the Granges Pit will continue to operate largely as existing but within a smaller / confined area of 1.97ha (refer Figure 4 - Conceptual Quarry Development Plan).
+Once the proposed new pit design is implemented, the Lees Pit will operate within a small / confined area of less than 2ha (refer Figure 4 - Conceptual Quarry Development Plan).

-Similar to other gravel pits operated by Parkes Shire Council, the Granges Pit proposal will be operated on a campaign basis, whereby earthmoving, crushing or haulage operations may be conducted for several weeks, followed by no activity for several months other than material storage.
+Similar to other gravel pits operated by Parkes Shire Council, the Lees Pit is proposed to be operated on a campaign basis, whereby earthmoving, crushing or haulage operations may be conducted for several weeks, followed by no activity for several months other than material storage.